-As I woke up this morning, I turned on the TV to watch the Australian Open tennis matches.
-There was a doubles match going on and close to the end of it.
+As I woke up this morning, I turned on the TV to watch the Australian Open matches.
+There was a doubles match going on that was nearing the end.

 The serving team was up a break and trying to close the match leading 5-4 in the final set.
 This team lost the game and… the match!